Our Staff & Board

 David Song, Executive Director

-David is proud to be a first-generation Korean-American and the eldest son of an immigrant family of retail and public health workers on the Southside of Chicago.
+David is proud to be a foreign-born, first-generation Korean-American and the eldest son of an immigrant family from Chicago.
 While he is a new resident in Seattle, he has grown to love this community over the last 4 years since his longtime partner Cynthia relocated here for work.
 As Kandelia’s new Executive Director, David brings extensive experience in youth program development, community engagement, and organizational and staff management.
-He has devoted his last 12 years almost exclusively to organizations in educational spaces creating school/community partnerships and a culture of student engagement, including designing events for the Aspen Ideas Festival, Smithsonian, and DuSable Museum of African-American History.
+He has devoted his last 13 years exclusively to organizations in educational spaces creating school/community partnerships and a culture of student engagement, including designing education events for the Aspen Ideas Festival, Smithsonian, and DuSable Museum of African-American History.
 Fun fact: David is a diehard Un Bien loyalist.
 And yes, he thinks it’s superior to Paseo.

 Tamthy Le, Associate Director